isomerpages/enterprisesg-sac-cms/_resources/Frequently Asked Questions (FAQ).md

 #### What is the general procedure for getting accreditation?
 The general procedure to obtain accreditation is as below:

-\*\*Enquiry and Formal Application:\*\* Applicants will submit an application form to SAC with the necessary documents and a non-refundable application fee.
+**Enquiry and Formal Application** Applicants will submit an application form to SAC with the necessary documents and a non-refundable application fee.
 An SAC Officer will contact the applicant and make the necessary arrangements.

 \*\*Preliminary Assessment (Optional):\*\* An SAC assessor will conduct a preliminary assessment to check if the applicant is ready to be accredited.